Marketing Strategy ยท Updated July 9, 2026

 • Need a release system?
 Look for a partner who connects content, ads, smart links, Spotify data, and post-release follow-up.

-For most independent artists, the biggest mistake is hiring a company for the wrong job.
+For most independent artists, the expensive mistake is hiring a company for the wrong job.

 The Main Types of Music Marketing Companies